Friday, October 28, 2022

 - Echo Valley, 70

 - Cooper Spur, 50, home to the final Riblet installation ever.
 That's worth something right there.
-It's the smallest hill with a chairlift, too, for good measure.
+Cooper is the smallest hill in the PNW with a chairlift, too, for good measure, too, also.

 - Little Ski Hill, 50